themkat/unixissuperior-talk/slides.md

 # How do we define a Unix system?

+* POSIX compliant (MOST IMPORTANT!)
-Implementing POSIX standards (maybe include a bit about this) Its way of defining filesystems
+* Its way of defining filesystems
-Having a command line that works in harmony with the rest of the system
+* Having a command line that works in harmony with the rest of the system

 ---